Pediatric Ophthalmology Programs

 Whether or not early treatment is necessary in the care of your child’s ROP, our team provides continued specialized care to monitor for associated problems such as amblyopia (lazy eye), refractive errors (e.g., myopia) and strabismus (misalignment of the eyes), which may warrant appropriate therapy including patching, glasses and eye muscle surgery to maximize your child’s vision potential.

 Neurofibromatosis (NF) is a genetic disorder that has a higher risk of tumor formation (e.g., optic nerve glioma).
-Our specialists work closely with the Division of Genetics, Birth Defects and Metabolism in a comprehensive program that involves a full eye exam, imaging and sensory testing to assist in both the diagnosis and evaluation of NF and its tumor-related complications.
+Our specialists work closely with the Division of Genetics, Genomics and Metabolism in a comprehensive program that involves a full eye exam, imaging and sensory testing to assist in both the diagnosis and evaluation of NF and its tumor-related complications.

 We provide continued care for vision-related problems such as amblyopia (lazy eye), refractive errors and strabismus (misalignment of the eyes) that may result from the disorder or its treatment.